nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing a fosterer's details through the profile page: `edit`

-Edits the details of the fosterer at the specified index in your address book, done through the profile page.
+Edits the details of the fosterer at the specified index in your address book, by redirecting you to the profile page.

 Format: `edit INDEX`